Jimmy Ockford: United Soccer League

 On January 10, 2017, it was announced that USL side and San Jose Earthquakes affiliate Reno 1868 FC had signed Ockford.
 He scored his first goal for the team on May 20, 2017, in Reno's 6–0 rout of his former team Seattle Sounders FC 2.
 Ockford made his first appearance for San Jose as a 33rd-minute substitute for Andrés Imperiale on July 14, 2017, during San Jose's 4–1 friendly victory over Eintracht Frankfurt.

 Ockford joined USL Championship team Louisville City FC on a full-time basis on December 5, 2019.

 On December 24, 2020, it was announced that Ockford would join USL Championship side Colorado Springs Switchbacks ahead of their 2021 season.
+Following the 2023 season, Ockford announced his retirement from playing professionally.

 Major League Soccer

 Ockford was signed by the San Jose Earthquakes on December 14, 2017, along with Reno teammates Chris Wehan and Luis Felipe Fernandes.
-He made his MLS debut on March 3, 2018, during San Jose's season-opening 3–2 victory over Minnesota United, substituting on in the 54th minute after Yeferson Quintana was injured.
+He made his MLS debut on March 3, 2018, during San Jose's season-opening 3–2 victory over Minnesota United FC, substituting on in the 54th minute after Yeferson Quintana was injured.